pycontribs/pyrax/docs/autoscaling.md

     sg.update_launch_config(image=new_image_id)

-You may also make the call on the autoscale client itself, passing in the scaling group you want to modify:
+You may also make the call on the Auto Scale client itself, passing in the scaling group you want to modify:

     au.update_launch_config(sg, image=new_image_id)

-**Note**: If you pass any metadata values in this call, it must be the full set of metadata for the Launch Configuration, since the underlying API call **overwrites** any existing metadata.
+**Note**: If you pass any metadata values in this call, it must be the full set of metadata for the launch configuration, since the underlying API call **overwrites** any existing metadata.
 If you simply wish to update an existing metadata key in your launch configuration, or add a new key/value pair, you must call the `update_launch_metadata()` method instead.
 This call preserves your existing key/value pairs, and only updates with your changes.

 ## Policies